The global healthcare market is changing, along with healthcare costs and patient demographics.

-The global healthcare market is changing, along with healthcare costs and patient demographics.
 The overall healthcare spending is expected to rise at a CAGR of 5% between 2019 and 2023 and the market’s predicted value for 2020 is more than $2 trillion.
 Because of this growth and a number of emerging challenges, healthcare needs to leverage innovative solutions to meet the needs of patients.
 Let’s take a look at the major technological trends shaping the industry in 2020.

 Areas of improvement in global healthcare